 In our initial session, we will discuss your expectations of counselling and I will also discuss my confidentiality, ethics, payment, holidays and cancellation policies with you.
 If we then decide to work together, we agree to a contract, this will ensure we work within safe and clear boundaries.
 This is also an opportunity for you to ask any questions if you are unsure of anything.

 What if I don’t like it?

 Sometimes counselling can be uncomfortable to start with, as there is no magic cure.
 Sometimes things can feel worse before they feel better but if you are prepared to examine your feelings, it may enable you to make more sense of the world around you.
-If of course you wish to end the counselling, we can discuss this and agree an ‘ending’ session.
+If you wish to end the counselling we can discuss this and agree on an ‘ending’ session.

 Will you tell me how to solve my problems?